danineamati/Julia-Learning/README.md

 (For now the repository is known as Julia-Learning.
 Subject to change.)

 ## Overview
 This is a repository where I am storing my files as I learn Julia.
 Work here is in collaboration with the REx Lab at Stanford (June 2020 - August 2020).
-If you have questions, please contact me at [dneamati@caltech.edu](dneamati@caltech.edu).
+If you have questions, please contact me at <dneamati@caltech.edu>.
 Also, find me at [https://sites.google.com/view/danielneamati/](https://sites.google.com/view/danielneamati/).
 Thanks!

 ## Funding
 Funding for this research is graciously provided by the Caltech Summer Undergraduate Research Fellowship (SURF) program.
 Specifically, I am very thankful to be the 2020 __Homer J. Stewart SURF Fellow__.